mikebowler/jekyll_jirametrics/mcp.md

 title: MCP Server (AI Integration)
 ---

-{: .important }
-This MCP support is a rapidly moving target as we test with different AI's and make tweaks for them.
-If this is something you want to use, you'll want to be on the latest prereleases, not just the stable releases. \
-Install those with `gem install jirametrics --pre`

-# What is MCP?

-[MCP (Model Context Protocol)](https://modelcontextprotocol.io) is a standard that allows AI assistants such as Claude to directly query data from tools like JiraMetrics.
-Instead of copying and pasting data into a conversation, the AI can query your Jira data directly and reason about it in context.

-For example, once configured, you can ask Claude things like:
+The JiraMetrics MCP server connects Claude directly to your Jira data.
+Ask questions in plain English and get answers that would otherwise require custom queries or reports:

 - "Show me all aging work older than 60 days in the Mobile team project"
 - "What's been sitting in Review the longest?"
 - "How many items were cancelled last month?"
 - "What backlog items have ever been flagged as blocked?"

+# What is MCP?

+[MCP (Model Context Protocol)](https://modelcontextprotocol.io) is a standard that allows AI assistants such as Claude to directly query data from tools like JiraMetrics.
+Instead of copying and pasting data into a conversation, the AI can query your Jira data directly and reason about it in context.

 # Setup

+{: .tip }
+For the latest MCP features, install the prerelease: `gem install jirametrics --pre`

-## Claude Code (recommended)
+## Claude Code

 Claude Code supports per-project MCP configuration via a `.mcp.json` file in your project directory.
 This is the recommended approach because each directory can point to a different Jira instance, keeping client data fully isolated.